jonnor/micropython-zipfile/README.md

 This is an adapted implementation of the original [zipfile module](https://docs.python.org/3/library/zipfile.html) in CPython.
 With the exception of the **Limitations** documented below, it should have the same features.

+#### Build configuration

+This library uses the MicroPython [deflate module](https://docs.micropython.org/en/latest/library/deflate.html#deflate.DeflateIO) to handle compression and decompression.
+Therefore your MicroPython firmware build must include this module, which may require you to enable the `MICROPY_PY_DEFLATE` and `MICROPY_PY_DEFLATE_COMPRESS` features.

 #### Limitations

 These limitations could be lifted if people contributed

 - Only DEFLATE and STORED (uncompressed) supported.
+- LZMA compression *not supported*
-LZMA, BZ2 *not supported*
+- BZ2 compression *not supported*
 - `PathLike` objects not supported.
 - `readline()` and `readlines()` on file objects not supported

-These limitations are likely to be forever
+These limitations are likely to be forever.

 - PyFile objects not supported
 - Usage as a command-line module not supported

+This is because they are not that relevant in a microcontroller/embedded setting.

 ## Installing